This statement summarises the steps we are taking to minimise the risk of slavery or human trafficking in our business and our direct supply chains.

 We have a range of documents and processes to minimise the risk of slavery and human trafficking in our operations:

-- Whistleblowing policy: We encourage all our staff, customers and business partners to report any concerns about our activities or our supply chains.
-This includes risk of slavery or human trafficking.
+- Whistleblowing policy: We encourage all our staff, tenants, and business partners to report any concerns about our activities or our supply chains.
+This includes risk of slavery or human trafficking

 - Temporary workers: We only use reputable employment agencies to source temporary staff, and we verify the practices of any new agency we intend to use.